bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## Check that the devId or the cid are correct

-In the case of a Tuya / Zigbee gateway, the tests must be done on a device connected to the gateway.
+In the case of a Tuya/Zigbee gateway, the tests must be done on a device connected to the gateway.
 The gateway alone does not return any message.

-1. the cid (for Tuya / Zigbee devices) or the devId for others was found at the same time as the LocaKey.
+1. the cid (for Tuya/Zigbee devices) or the devId for others was found at the same time as the LocaKey.
 It is specific to each device and is never modified, this allows you to identify your devices.
 2. locate the "Mess" messages coming from the peripheral.

 ** For a non-Zigbee device which returns its devId, we will find: **